 You probably have dollar signs in your eyes right now staring at that Scrooge McDuck-worthy pile of cash, but this isn’t the time to go on a free-for-all spending spree.
 You’ve got real-life expenses coming up — so it’s important to budget even your gift money.

-“It’s so common to ignore the fact that your spike in income after graduation is maybe and probably temporary,” reminds Nicole Laoutaris of RateHub.ca, a financial services comparison site that helps users find the best products to meet their needs.
+“It’s so common to ignore the fact that your spike in income after graduation is maybe and probably temporary,” reminds Nicole Laoutaris of RateHub, a financial service provider.
 “Gifts from family and friends only go so far, and if you have a new job, you’ll find soon that you have new financial responsibilities that go along with that: moving, higher rent, new clothes for work, travel.”

 Spend It — Frugally

 OK, so you don’t have to budget all your grad money toward the rent.
 If you’ve paid your bills this month, treat yourself.
 Just make sure your stay conscious of how much you’re spending.

 “If you’re going to spend a little extra money on that post-graduation trip, be frugal,” Laoutaris says.
 “Make breakfast at home, bicycle around your city, and continue to socialize with friends at someone’s house instead of overspending at bars and restaurants.”

 Credit card companies had me pegged from the moment I turned 18.
 I started receiving phone calls and offers for credit cards, and of course I signed up for all of them — because freeeee mooooneeeeey!
 That went down like a lead balloon, which is why I’m a personal finance expert today telling you how to manage your money.
 Live and learn, folks.